Reading time: 10 min.

 Historically, Native Americans used the saw palmetto tree for centuries to treat a variety of ailments including male and female reproductive disorders as well as coughs[1].

 Today, it is commonly used as a dietary supplement.
-Many men use it for urinary symptoms caused by benign prostatic hyperplasia (BHP), commonly known as an enlarged prostate and indeed, some studies show its efficacy in this regard [2].
+Many men use it for urinary symptoms caused by benign prostatic hyperplasia (BPH), commonly known as an enlarged prostate and indeed, some studies show its efficacy in this regard [2].
 It is also used for chronic pelvic pain, migraines and hair loss among other conditions.

 The relationship between saw palmetto and hair loss